Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/typewriter-effect-css.md

 ---
 layout: ../../layouts/Post.astro
-title: "Typewriter effect CSS"
+title: 'Typewriter effect CSS'
-metaTitle: "Typewriter effect CSS"
+metaTitle: 'Typewriter effect CSS'
 metaDesc: 'How to make a typewriter CSS effect, making it look as you type some text'
 image: /images/29-11-2021.jpg
 date: 2021-11-29T03:00:00.000Z
 tags:
   - css
 ---

 In this article, we'll be creating a typewriter effect in CSS!
-We won't be needing any JavaScript to achieve this effect and the result will look like this:
+We won't need any JavaScript to achieve this effect, and the result will look like this:

 <p class="codepen" data-height="300" data-default-tab="html,result" data-slug-hash="GRvzjYL" data-user="rebelchris" style="height: 300px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;">
   <span>See the Pen <a href="https://codepen.io/rebelchris/pen/GRvzjYL">